pshev/stream-lite/README.md

 You can use them from [Node](https://nodejs.org/en/) environment or if you are building for the browser you can use a module bundler like [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/), or [Rollup](http://rollupjs.org).<br/>
 If you don't use a module bundler, it's also fine.
 The `stream-lite` npm package includes precompiled production and development UMD builds in the `umd` folder.
 They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
 For example, you can drop a UMD build as a `<script>` tag on the page.
-The UMD builds make `stream-lite` available as a `window.Stream` global variable and include all the functionality.
+The UMD builds make `stream-lite` available as a `window.stream` global variable and include all the functionality.

 ## 📦🔨 Import and Usage
 The following guide assumes you use ES2015+ but you don't have to.<br />